• Menu

 Q. Do I need a visa for Ecuador?

 A. Residents from many countries do not need a visa in advance of arriving in Ecuador.
 A tourist entry stamp can be obtained upon arrival.
-Read further about it here.
+Read more about it here.

 Q. Do I need to purchase a special permit to visit the Galapagos?

-A. While a permit ($100) is required to visit the Galapagos, this is included in the cost of your tour.
-We will procure this permit on your behalf and you’ll receive it once the group is in Ecuador.
+A. While a permit ($200) is required to visit the Galapagos, this is included in the cost of your tour.
+We will apply for this permit on your behalf and you’ll receive it once the group is in Ecuador.

-A. While you must pay a Tourist Card fee, like the permit, we purchase that on your behalf and you will receive it once the group is in Ecuador.
+A. While you must pay a Tourist Card fee, like the permit, we will apply for this on your behalf and you will receive it once the group is in Ecuador.

 Q. Do you recommend we arrive early into Quito?

-A. It’s not necessary but you might consider arriving a day or two early in case of flight delays, to shake off jet lag and to tour Quito on your own.
-If you are joining us for the Machu Picchu Trek, you will be arriving from Peru with the group.
+A. It’s not necessary, but we recommend arriving a day or two early in case of flight delays, to shake off jet lag and to tour Quito on your own (if you like).

 Q. What’s the best airline to take and best way to fly into Quito?